05tarun/go-about/README.md

 Hi

 This is Tarun, I am interested in C# and .NET.
-I want to start small and finish big.
+This is my sandbox.